alok-ahirrao/LibreCrawl/README.md

 ## LibreCrawl Plugins

-Drop your custom plugin files here!
+Drop your custom plugin files in `/web/static/plugins/`!
 Each `.js` file will automatically create a new tab in LibreCrawl.

 ### 🔌 Quick Start